subhaepari/BookWare/README.md

 ## Running the Application

-##### Setting up database:
+#### Setting up database:

-Install MySQL Server
+- Install MySQL Server
-Install MySQL Workbench
+- Install MySQL Workbench
-Create credentials, update the database connection string in the code
+- Create credentials, update the database connection string in models/db.js

-Create a database with name:
+- Create a database with name: bookstore

-##### Starting the Server:
+#### Starting the Server:

+If running the server for first time, or if you want to recreate the tables, you will need to do the following in app.js:
+- pass {force:true} in the sequelize.sync() call.
+- uncomment the code to sync data.

 On the command prompt, you can run:
 - cd %home-dir%/BookWare/bookware-server